-Moving to Birmingham?
+Let us help you plan your relocation and discover everything Birmingham has to offer.
 Crown are an international relocations company, specialising in international removals, storage, overseas moving, movers insurance, relocation services and lots more.
 We will even relocate your vehicle and pets!

 Birmingham became a major population centre at the time of the Industrial Revolution, and around the same time became internationally recognised as being at the forefront of science, technology and economic development.
 In modern times, the city’s economy is dominated by the service sector, but it is still home to a number of household names, such as Cadbury’s.
 It is a little known fact that due to the city’s development during the Industrial revolution, Birmingham also has more miles of canals than Venice, Italy.

 Birmingham is home to over a million people, making it the second-biggest city in the United Kingdom (UK), and is to be found in the West Midlands, between the cities of Coventry and Wolverhampton.